aahmad-1/LOAS-Automated-Laundry-Booking/README.md

 To set this up:
 1. Check your Chrome version: Navigate to `chrome://settings/help` in your browser.
-2. Download the matching ChromeDriver version from [ChromeDriver Downloads](https://chromedriver.chromium.org/downloads) or [Chrome for Testing](https://googlechromelabs.github.io/chrome-for-testing/).
+2. Download the matching ChromeDriver version from [Chrome for Testing](https://googlechromelabs.github.io/chrome-for-testing/).
 3. Extract the downloaded archive.
 4. Create the directory `C:\WebDriver\chromedriver-win64\` on your system.
 5. Place the `chromedriver.exe` executable in this directory.